nwj/nwj.sh/content/til.md

 A [fleuron](https://en.wikipedia.org/wiki/Fleuron_(typography)) is a typographic ornament, typically a stylized version of a leaf or flower.
 A sort of archaic precursor to dingbats.

 The [catoblepas](https://en.wikipedia.org/wiki/Catoblepas) is a legendary creature, probably inspired by real-life encounters with wildebeest, that was said to have had a killing gaze similar to a gorgon or basilisk.
 Prior to learning about this, I had wondered why the [Gorgons in Heroes of Might and Magic III](https://heroes.thelazy.net/index.php/Gorgon_and_Mighty_Gorgon) looked like bulls, rather than the more typical medusa.

+The [chiroplast](https://en.wikipedia.org/wiki/Chiroplast) was a sort of wooden hand brace used to train "proper" hand positioning for piano players.